Yabberz was founded to encourage civic discussion in a positive, engaging, and entertaining manner.

 Our regular rating slider allows you to rate someone from -3 to +10.
 You give ratings by clicking and holding on the slide tool and then moving it up or down the bar.
 Set your rating by releasing the click button.
 If you want to change your rating, use the "Edit Rating" link and follow the prompts.

 The exception is when a writer has been awarded an "Sponsor Badge" by a fellow Yabberz user.
 For one hour, Plus Points awarded are doubled in value.

 Ratings are the principal way that you give and get points.
 What is the advantage of getting points?
 When you earn points as a result of your comments being uprated they count towards your ranking on the Leadership Board.
 We recognize the Yabberz Community Leader of the Week every week and we promote our leaders within our community.
+In addition, you can spend points on Sponsorships and Shares which help promote your posts within the community.
 Our long term vision is to identify smart, intelligent, commentators.
-We will invest in promoting our leader board commentators so that they may build a brand for themselves over time.
+We will invest in promoting our leaderboard commentators so that they may build a brand for themselves over time.

 And besides, we have heard that giving and getting points is.....well, fun!

 A rating of 0 is neutral and is the default rating for all posts.
 Since Yabberz emphasizes positive interaction among our members our scale favors up rating but we recognize that sometimes a post just does not sit right with a member and he/she wants to let the poster know it.
 A rating of -3 to -1 is a negative rating with -3 being the most negative.

 A rating of +1 is a slightly positive rating; +5 is moderately positive, and +10 is very positive.
 When a Sponsor Badge is present positive, users are able to rate a post to +20 points.

 Our rating system is a very flexible tool.